 Costa Rica: Treasures of the South

-This tour takes you to some of the treasures in the south of Costa Rica.
+This tour takes you to some of the treasures of southern Costa Rica.
 You’ll see an amazing selection of Costa Rica’s biodiversity, rub shoulders with scientists doing vital research on tropical ecology, experience the culture of one of Costa Rica’s indigenous peoples, ponder the mysterious stone spheres, explore mangrove wetlands by boat, and hike in the Corcovado National Park.

 Costa Rica: Treasures of